Buildman-Bob/QBCore-Bobcat-Heist/README.md

 np-memoryminigame,
 Bobcat MLO

-NB: reward items can be changed in server.lua.
+INFO: reward items can be changed in server.lua, also non weapon items can be added.

+INFO2: The explosion kills you and npcs do damage, I just had godmode on.

 Preview: https://streamable.com/z2i9pv